 - 1 in 10 children are at risk for undiagnosed vision problems.

-- 1 in 25 will develop strabismus – more commonly known as crossed-eyes – a risk factor for amblyopia.
+- 1 in 25 will develop strabismus (crossed-eyes) a risk factor for amblyopia.

 - 1 in 33 will show significant refractive error such as far-sightedness, near-sightedness and astigmatism.